 What time does the NFL Draft start?

-The 2020 NFL Draft kicks off at 8:00 PM EST, at which time the first team will be on the clock.
+The 2021 NFL Draft kicks off at 8:00 PM EST on Thursday, April 29, at which time the first team will be on the clock.
 All pre-draft betting will close at this time, so make sure to get your NFL Draft props and futures in before that.